AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 * `app/assets` contains images / static files.
 Contents of the directory would be copied to `build/` without change.
 Other `app/` directories could contain files that would be compiled.
 Languages, that compile to JS (coffeescript, roy etc.) or js files and located in app are automatically wrapped in module closure so they can be loaded by `require('module/location')`.
 * `app/models` & `app/views` contain base classes your app should inherit from.
+* `app/controllers` contains example controllers using Backbone's hashbang routing
 * `test/` contains feature & unit tests.
 * `vendor/` contains all third-party code.
 The code wouldn’t be wrapped in modules, it would be loaded instantly instead.